-Parents looking to choose a school in Pittsburgh will have to consider many factors, such as proximity to a particular school or neighbourhood, the specific educational needs of the child, and budgetary concerns.
+Parents looking at schools in Pittsburgh will have to consider many factors, such as proximity to home and work, particular neighbourhoods, the specific educational needs of the child, and budgetary concerns.

 Public schools in Pittsburgh